For each function, give the amplitude, period, vertical translati... | Channels for Pearson+

 Period

 The period of a trigonometric function is the length of one complete cycle of the wave.
-For the tangent function, the period is calculated using the formula π divided by the coefficient of x in the argument.
-In this case, with a coefficient of 3, the period is π/3, indicating that the function repeats every π/3 units along the x-axis.
+It can be calculated using the formula 2π divided by the coefficient of x inside the function.
+In the given function y = 3 cos [π/2 (x - ½)], the coefficient of x is π/2, leading to a period of 2π / (π/2) = 4, meaning the function completes one full cycle over an interval of 4 units.

 Recommended video: